Dump Matsumoto: Occasional appearances (1998–present)

 She has since appeared on several All Japan Women "legends reunions", and in August 1998, Matsumoto and Crane Yu came out of retirement wrestling in a ten-minute exhibition tag team match against Combat Toyoda and Hyper Cat.
 She also made several appearances for the now defunct GAEA promotion, and as recently as November 11, 2007, ran her own show under the banner of Gokuaku Domei Produce at Shinjuku FACE.

+Wrestling style and persona

+Matsumoto, inspired by the Sukeban subculture and the rock band KISS, adopted the "Dump" persona in January 1984 which saw her become an intimidating villain clad in black leather jackets, wearing dyed blonde hair and gruesome face paint and wielding a kendo stick.
+This persona, which contrasted so greatly with the clean-cut image of AJW's protagonists such as the Crush Gals, saw her popularity skyrocket.